↑Perseverance with Purpose

 For example, at my graduate school, an MA degree in Teaching English as a Foreign Language normally takes two years.
 When I received my MA degree in 1999, the Dean pulled me aside.
 He and his wife had both been my teachers, so we knew each other.
 He told me, “Michael, you hold the record for earning this degree in the longest amount of time.
 You started 12 years ago, but you didn’t give up.
 Congratulations!”
 And of course, if I HAD given up during those 12 years of distraction and financial limitations, none of you would have ever heard of me; and I would have missed out on some wonderful friendships, and some pretty cool work here in China.
 I’m glad I didn’t quit.

 Before my XMU work visa expired, we bought return tickets (in faith and hope) and returned to the US.
-When the return date came, I still didn’t have a work visa, so we returned to Hong Kong and had to enter China on tourist visas, leaving the country every 30 days, paying a lot for all this travel…you should see my stack of Gong An registrations for the past six months….
-After waiting, unemployed, over four months for the company to supply needed documents, I figured it was time to try something different—recalling the “tracks” illustration, to transfer to a different train.
+When the return date came, I still didn’t have a work visa.
+The best option was to return to China on tourist visas, which then required us to leave the country every 30 days, and pay a lot for all this travel.
+(You should see my stack of Gong An [immigration] registrations for the past six months!)
+After waiting, unemployed, over four months for the company to supply needed documents, I figured it was time to try something different—to put it in terms of my above “railroad tracks” illustration, it was time to transfer to a different train.
 Maybe I should have persevered a bit longer—but it is hard to know how long to persevere, and when to start looking for a different train.
-That’s why we need to Holy Spirit so much, and often He speaks to us loudest through the brothers and sisters we have a relationship with at church.
+That’s why we need the Holy Spirit so much, and often He speaks to us loudest through the brothers and sisters we have a relationship with at church.

-But I switched tracks after our early November “visa cruise” to Jinmen.
+So, I “switched tracks” after our early November “visa cruise” to Jinmen.
 Friends introduced me to a Xiamen training center, which offered me a job.
 Again, there were many papers to fill out, and I had to go back to Hong Kong to apply.
 There were times when my wife and I didn’t know from week to week if we were still going to be here.
 But we held on.
 We waited and we prayed.
 At least in terms of “staying in China,” we persevered.
-But after going to all that trouble, the center’s landlord said the company had to leave; my boss couldn’t find an affordable place to move to, and closed the center.
+But after going to all that trouble, and after teaching only a few classes, the center’s landlord said the company had to leave his building.
+My boss couldn’t find an affordable place to move to, and closed the center.
 “Merry Christmas, you’re unemployed!”
-(But to give God the glory, that boss is a brother, and he still processed the papers so I could keep my visa—partially in hope that he can re-open eventually; and we were given a residence permit a few days ago, which will allow us to stay here a while longer—and we are very grateful that we were not forced to be “out of the country again” this weekend, trying to figure out what to do next!)
+Yet, miraculously, I was allowed to keep my new residence permit, allowing us to stay here a while longer (and by God’s grace, we are very grateful that we can be here today to help out).

 As our plans failed time and time again, we persevered because we are operating under orders from One who sees the bigger picture.
 His plans have not failed, and God has never been wringing His hands, wondering what would happen next.
-(That’s our job!)
-No, our job is to get on board and let the Lord take us to places that others only dream about.
+Nor is it our job to “wring hands”!
+Our job is to get on board His train and let the Lord take us to places that others only dream about.